txt/se24fall/docs/tests.md

 **Test Case:** Defines an individual test against a software system.
 Defines an input to the system and the expected output.
 Can be done at a high level against the entire software system, or at a low level against code units like methods classes.

 ## Black-box testing
-- also known as _functional testing_
+- Also known as _functional testing_
 - Writing tests while ignoring the internals of the program.
 Tests are focused on whether inputs produce expected outputs dictated by customer requirements.
+  - e.g. you are using some blac box service over the web
+  - e.g. Realistically, exploring most code
+- Black box testing cannot promise anything about the internal structure of code
+  - only coverage of input/output space
+  - and statistics on time to last test
-- assumes no internal knowledge of the code
+- Assumes no internal knowledge of the code
   - e.g. throw random input the code, looking for a core dump
 - smarter way:
   - use domain knowledge.
 Metamorphic testing
-### Metamorphic testing

-How to test with an oracle for the specifics of the domain?
+    - How to test with an oracle for the specifics of the domain?

-Metamorphic relations (MRs) are _necessary properties_ of the intended functionality of the software
+    - Metamorphic relations (MRs) are _necessary properties_ of the intended functionality of the software
       - high-level statements that should be true across all inputs
-- e.g. conjunctions do not lead to more output
+    - e.g. in SQL, conjunctions do not lead to more output
       -    RESULT1= "all males"
       - RESULT2="bald males"
       - RESULT2 should not be larger than RESULT1
    - e.g. When testing a booking website, a web search for RESULT1= accommodation in Sydney, Australia, returns 1,671 results
     - RESULT2= Filter the price range or star rating and apply the search again;
     - RESULT2 should be a subset of RESULT1

-A wonderful metamorphic testing result:  Z. Q. Zhou, T. H. Tse and M. Witheridge, [Metamorphic Robustness Testing: Exposing Hidden Defects in Citation Statistics and Journal Impact Factors](https://www.cs.hku.hk/data/techreps/document/TR-2019-03.pdf) in IEEE Transactions on Software Engineering, doi: 10.1109/TSE.2019.2915065.
+   - A wonderful metamorphic testing result:  Z. Q. Zhou, T. H. Tse and M. Witheridge, [Metamorphic Robustness Testing: Exposing Hidden Defects in Citation Statistics and Journal Impact Factors](https://www.cs.hku.hk/data/techreps/document/TR-2019-03.pdf) in IEEE Transactions on Software Engineering, doi: 10.1109/TSE.2019.2915065.
   - diversity sampling: each new test should be far way from the one before
     - e.g. all-pairs testing.
 No new test can mention any pair  x=v1 and y=v2 seen in prior tests.
      - so if ever you use _happy=true_ and _restDay=sunday_ then you can never test that pair again